pranav824/Assignment1_Pranav/README.md

 **Note**:
    The test cases can be passed with postman and the method test cases with unittest.Here, I have used an index page to pass the test cases.
+   Run the application globally or create a new venv and install all the dependencies before following up.